emard/esp32ppp/README.md

 Saxonsoc linux boots about 50 seconds and then it runs autostart scripts from "/etc/init.d/", there is S30ppp which starts pppd daemon.

-Copy "main.py" to root of ESP32 micropython internal flash disk.
+Copy "main.py", "ppptun.py" and other dependencies to root of ESP32 micropython internal flash disk.
 Copy "S30ppp" to "/etc/init.d/S30ppp" at saxonsoc linux.
 Few seconds after saxonsoc boots, you should see them connected with ppp
 interface: